-Fortunately, he was wearing the Find My Pet GPS Nano — someone found him and alerted me by pushing the SOS button on the front of the unit.
+Fortunately, he was wearing a GPS tracker — someone found him and alerted me by pushing the SOS button on the front of the unit.
 Bert and I were quickly reunited.

-Here are a few key features I’ve considered while doing my research.
+Here are a few key features I’ve considered while researching trackers.

 A supplement to microchipping